The Bankrate promise

 How much does H&R Block’s tax service cost?

-H&R Block also offers in-person tax filing starting at $69 per federal return plus an additional fee for state returns.
-Its desktop software, which downloads to your computer, ranges from $29.95 to $89.95 for federal returns, and $19.95 for each state return.
-The in-person and downloadable software options aren’t included in our review.
+H&R Block also offers in-person tax filing starting at $89 per federal return plus an additional fee for state returns.
+Its desktop software, which downloads to your computer, ranges from $35 to $99 at full price.
+H&R Block is also offering a temporary discount on its software, bringing prices to $25 to $89.

 Products offered by H&R Block